Framing Calculator

 Be sure to round up to the nearest whole stud, so in this case, you’ll round up to 10 studs.
 Then, add one more stud for the final corner stud, meaning you’ll need 11 studs for this wall.

-Note that the center spacing is used so you can use this formula for any width stud, which means that even though a 2×4 does not measure 2″ wide, this formula still works.
+Note that because center spacing is used, you can use this formula for any width stud, which means that even though a 2×4 does not measure 2″ wide, this formula still works.

 Step Four: Account for Corners